Anish-Bandaru/WalmartSalesAnalysis/README.md

 ## Purposes Of The Project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The primary goal of this project is to analyze Walmart's sales data to uncover key factors influencing sales performance across different branches.
+By examining sales trends, customer behavior, and product performance, this analysis helps identify opportunities for growth, optimize business strategies, and improve overall profitability.

 ## About Data